 Old Spitalfields Market

-As mentioned in The Local Guide to London, this market is another weather-resistant one, but with more vendors selling clothing, accessories, and gifts.
+As mentioned in my 3-Day London Itinerary, this market is another weather-resistant one, but with more vendors selling clothing, accessories, and gifts.
 The only fish and chip shop I recommend in the guide has a stand in here, and if you like cheese, stop by Androuet for a cheese board selection and some wine.

 Brick Lane Market